skmezanul/sysadmin/README.md

 blacklistcheck.sh - Verify if the IP address are listed on RBL's

-confcpanelserver.sh - Configure a cPanel Server
+confcpanelvpsserver.sh - Configure a VPS cPanel Server

 crowleyspam.sh - Verify spam in the server and check if the main IP is listed in RBL